Laboratory Technical Questions

-The ANSI-ASQ National Accreditation Board is a non-governmental organization that provides accreditation services to public- and private-sector organizations.
-ANAB is jointly owned by the American National Standards Institute (ANSI) and the American Society for Quality (ASQ).
+The ANSI National Accreditation Board is a non-governmental organization that provides accreditation services to public- and private-sector organizations.
+ANAB is a wholly owned subsidiary of the American National Standards Institute (ANSI).

 ANAB is committed to customer service and technical competence and maintains international recognition.
 We provide quality and value to our customers.
 Our staff and assessors are technically competent, personable, and effective communicators.
 This ensures a more beneficial and pleasant experience for our customers.

-ANSI, one of the owners of ANAB, is the U.S. body to the International Organization for Standardization (ISO).
-ANAB's board of directors and Accreditation Council are composed of representatives of stakeholders of ANAB programs, including government.
+ANSI, the owner of ANAB, is the U.S. body to the International Organization for Standardization (ISO).
+ANAB's Accreditation Councils are composed of representatives of stakeholders of ANAB programs, including government.

-ANAB complies with international standards and requirements for accreditation bodies and is a member of the International Accreditation Forum (IAF) and the InterAmerican Accreditation Cooperation (IAAC).
-ANAB is signatory of the IAF and IAAC multilateral cooperative arrangements (MLAs) for QMS and EMS.
-IAF and IAAC members are admitted to the MLAs after a stringent assessment of their operations by a peer evaluation team charged to ensure full compliance with international standards and IAF and IAAC requirements.
-MLA signatories are required to recognize the certificates issued by certification bodies accredited by all other signatories of the MLAs.
+ANAB complies with international standards and requirements for accreditation bodies and is a member of the International Accreditation Forum (IAF), International Laboratory Accreditation Cooperation (ILAC), InterAmerican Accreditation Cooperation (IAAC), and Asia Pacific Accreditation Cooperation (APAC).
+ANAB is signatory of relevant IAF, ILAC, IAAC, and APAC multilateral cooperative arrangements (MLAs) and multilateral recognition arrangements (MRAs).
+Members of these organizations are admitted to the MLAs/MRAs after a stringent assessment of their operations by a peer evaluation team charged to ensure full compliance with international standards and IAF, ILAC, IAAC, and APAC requirements.
+MLA/MRA signatories are required to recognize the certificates and reports issued by bodies accredited by all other signatories of the MLAs/MRAs.

-Through the IAF, ILAC, IAAC, and APLAC MRAs/MLAs and the Multilateral Cooperative Accreditation Arrangement, ANAB cooperates with other accreditation bodies around the world to provide value to its accredited customers and their customers, ensuring that accredited certificates are recognized nationally and internationally.
+Through the IAF, ILAC, IAAC, and APAC MRAs/MLAs, ANAB cooperates with other accreditation bodies around the world to provide value to its accredited customers and their customers, ensuring that accredited certificates are recognized nationally and internationally.
 The global conformity assessment system ensures confidence and reduces risk for customers engaging in trade worldwide.

 Accreditation provides formal recognition to competent organizations.
 It provides a conduit for regulators and industry to find reliable products and services to meet their specific needs.
 Accreditation is a means to reduce costs and redundancy and eliminate trade barriers.
 Most important, accreditation assures industry and government decision-makers that accredited organizations are competent and their results can be relied on.